 - You forgot your license at home but later established that you did, in fact, have a valid license at the time of the offense;

 - You were the victim of an illegal search and seizure; or

 - You were the victim of an illegal arrest.

 The specific defense(s) that may be available to you will depend on the specifics of your case.

 Fighting Driving Without a License Charges

 When you are charged with driving without a license in California you may think that it is no big deal.
 However, the consequences can disrupt your daily life and potentially derail a bright future.
 If you are charged with a misdemeanor offense you can be sentenced to serious jail time and be required to adhere to strict probation guidelines for up to 3 years.
 Future employers or landlords may not look kindly on any red flags that show up on a background check.
 The best thing to do following an arrest or charge for driving without a license is to contact an experienced California attorney to handle your case.

-For the past 16 years, San Diego criminal defense attorney Vikas Bajaj has handled thousands of criminal matters.
+For the past 19 years, Driving Without A License Attorney San Diego, Vikas Bajaj has handled thousands of criminal matters.
 He has successfully helped clients like you fight the criminal charges against them.
-Take the initiative to prevent serious negative consequences and contact his office today to set up a free consultation.
+Take the initiative to prevent serious negative consequences and contact his office today to set up an initial consultation.
 When you meet, Mr. Bajaj will listen to your case, explain your legal rights, and answer any questions you may have.